Ark-Repoleved/BDroid_X/README.md

 ## How to Install Mods

-1.  **Select Mods**: On the main screen list, check the one or more mods you want to install.
-Note that you can only batch-install mods belonging to the same group (Target).
+1.  **Select Mods**: On the main screen list, check one or more mods you want to install.
+You can now select mods from different groups (Targets) at the same time.
 2.  **Start Repacking**: Tap the floating action button with the **check mark (✓)** at the bottom right.
-3.  **Provide the Original File**:
-    *   A dialog will appear asking for the original `__data` file.
-    *   You now have two options:
-        *   **Download from Server (Recommended)**: Tap this button, and the app will automatically download the correct, latest version of the `__data` file from the game's official servers.
-        *   **Select File Manually**: If you prefer, you can still manually locate the original `Android/data/com.neowizgames.game.browndust2/files/UnityCache/Shared/[hashed_name]/*/__data` file, copy it to your mod folder and select it using the file picker.
-4.  **Wait for Processing**: The app will automatically perform the unpacking, compression, and repacking process in the background.
-Please wait patiently.
+3.  **Automatic Download & Repack**: A new dialog will appear, showing the live progress for each mod group.
+The app automatically downloads the latest original game files for each group from the official servers and repacks your selected mods in parallel.
-5.  **Manually Replace the File (Current Version)**:
+4.  **Manually Replace the File**:
     *   After a successful installation, a new, modified `__data` file will be saved to your phone's **`Download`** folder with the filename `__[hashed_name]`.
     *   **You need to manually copy or move this file to the corresponding game folder, overwriting the original `__data` file.**
     *   You can use a third-party file manager (with special permissions) to do this.
 The dialog will provide a one-click ADB command that can be executed via [ShizuTools](https://github.com/legendsayantan/ShizuTools) to automate the replacement.